yandex/pandora/docs/eng/scenario-http-generator.md

 Variable `token` from the `list_req` query postprocessor - `{% raw %}{{.request.list_req.postprocessor.token}}{% endraw %}`

 Variable `item` from the `list_req` query preprocessor - `{% raw %}{{.request.list_req.preprocessor.item}}{% endraw %}`

+##### Functions in Templates

+Since the standard Go templating engine is used, it is possible to use built-in functions available at https://pkg.go.dev/text/template#hdr-Functions.

+Additionally, some functions include:

+- randInt
+- randString
+- uuid

+For more details about randomization functions, see [more](scenario/functions.md).

 #### Preprocessors